mtice22/California-Housing-Personal/README.md

 # Introduction
 The California Dataset is from the 1990 census.
 The dataset has 10 features with 20,640 instances.

 This project focuses heavily on the preperation portion of the dataset.
 The Boston Housing project is an end-to-end project in which I choose a model and fine-tune it.

+This project uses Chapter 2 in "Hands-On Machine Learning with Scikit-Learn & Tensorflow" as a basis for the data cleansing.

-This project includes the following steps of a machine learning project:
+This project focuses on the following steps of a machine learning project:
+  - Filling in null values
+  - Converting categorical attributes into numerical values
+  - Feature scaling
+  - Attribute combination
+  - Transformation pipelines

 # Description
 | Feature | Description |